BrianJr03/myFit/README.md

-# myAPFP
+# myFit
-myAPFP is an application created for members of the Adult Physical Fitness Program at Ball State University.
-Members will be able to view announcements sent by administrators of the APFP, access at-home exercise videos, and log activity that can be shared with administrators, all in one easy-to-use application.
+myFit is an app that is intended for anyone looking for a bit of fitness in their lives.

 ## How to Run
 This application is in development and may be prone to bugs/issues/crashes.
 Run application at own risk.